forc-db/GROA/README.md

 We encourage the research community to collaborate in updating, correcting, expanding, and utilizing this database through the GitHub platform.

+### Relationship to ForC
+WE SHOULD ADD SOMETHING HERE.

 ## Data Use Policy and Guidelines